A PDF version of the Information Security Standards Glossary is available:

-Multi-Factor Authentication is a method of confirming a user's identity in which a user is granted access only after successfully presenting two or more pieces of evidence.
-Evidence falls into the categories of something you know, something they have or something they are.
-MFA Devices are one way to enable a secondary challenge during a Mulit-Factor Authentication process.
+Multi-Factor Authentication (MFA) is a method of confirming a user's identity in which a user is granted access only after successfully presenting two or more pieces of evidence.
+Evidence falls into the categories of something they know, something they have or something they are.
+MFA Devices are one way to enable a secondary challenge during a Multi-Factor Authentication process.
 See also Multi-Factor Authentication (MFA) Devices.

 Multi-Factor Authentication (MFA) Devices are devices used for Multi-Factor Authentication, including dongles, yubikeys and smartphones with MFA applications.

 Mutual Authentication refers to two parties authenticating each other at the same time.
 In technology terms, it refers to a client or user authenticating themselves to a Server and that Server authenticating itself to the user in such a way that both parties are assured of the others' identity.

 Payment Card Industry (PCI) Information includes credit card numbers, cardholder names, expiry dates, PINs and service codes.